Empire (2015 TV series): Production

 Howard, Henson and Sidibe filmed the pilot episode in Chicago (Cinespace Chicago Film Studios) in March 2014.
 On May 6, 2014, Fox picked up Empire as a series order for its 2014–15 television schedule.
 On May 12, 2014, Fox announced that Empire would air as a midseason replacement, rather than as a part of the fall schedule.
 On November 19, 2014, it was confirmed that the pilot episode would premiere on January 7, 2015, following the season 14 premiere of American Idol.

 The executive producers are Brian Grazer, Danny Strong and Francie Calfo.
 The show is written by Strong while Lee Daniels, who has been nominated for the Academy Award for Best Director, made his television directorial debut with the show.
 According to Strong, the show is based in part on William Shakespeare's King Lear, and James Goldman's The Lion in Winter; Daniels also acknowledged a strong influence from the ABC prime-time soap opera Dynasty.
 Ilene Chaiken later joined the series as showrunner.

 On January 17, 2015, the series was renewed for an 18-episode second season, which premiered on September 23, 2015.

 The fourth season, consisting of eighteen episodes premiered on September 27, 2017, and crossed over with another Fox series co-created by Daniels, Star.

 On May 2, 2018, Fox renewed the series for a fifth season with Brett Mahoney taking over as showrunner from Ilene Chaiken.
 The season premiered on September 26, 2018.

 On April 15, 2019, The Hollywood Reporter reported that a judge was allowing 300 jailed youth to sue Fox for using their prison facility to film Empire.

-In March 2020, production of the final season was shut down due to the COVID-19 pandemic.
+In March 2020, production of the final season was shut down due to the COVID-19 pandemic, preventing the last episodes' filming.